-The world’s first permanent sanctuary for dolphins who have been rescued from captivity was founded recently by the Archipelagos Institute of Marine Conservation on the tiny island of Lipsi, south of Samos in the eastern Aegean.
+The world’s first permanent sanctuary for dolphins that have been rescued from captivity was founded recently by the Archipelagos Institute of Marine Conservation on the tiny island of Lipsi, south of Samos in the eastern Aegean.

 Locals welcome dolphin sanctuary

-The local community has welcomed the project, which involves not only the protected part of the bay but also a center providing veterinary medical care, research facilities and an environmental information center.
+The local community has welcomed the project, which involves not only the protected part of the bay but also a center providing veterinary medical care, research facilities, and an environmental information center.

 Anastasia Miliou, the research director of the Archipelagos Institute of Marine Conservation, states that there currently are 2,913 dolphins in captivity around the world.

-“We want them to be released, because it is scientifically proven that they have a high degree of intelligence and they are suffering in captivity,” she said, adding that the sanctuary at Lipsi will serve as a prototype, with the view of developing similar centers around the globe.
+“We want them to be released, because it is scientifically proven that they have a high degree of intelligence and they are suffering in captivity,” she said, adding that the sanctuary at Lipsi will serve as a prototype with the view of developing similar centers around the globe.